ArthurData/quarto-i18n/README.md

 <span data-i18n-key="morning"></span>
 ```

-- Use the `data-i18n-key` attribute with the key of the text that you want to translate as a Lua shortcut:
+- Use the `i18n-key` shortcut with the key of the text that you want to translate as a Lua shortcut:

 ```r
 {{< i18n-key "bed2" >}}